hfinkel/lfort/docs/RAVFrontendAction.rst

 Creating a FrontendAction
 =========================

-When writing a clang based tool like a Clang Plugin or a standalone tool based on LibTooling, the common entry point is the FrontendAction.
+When writing a lfort based tool like a LFort Plugin or a standalone tool based on LibTooling, the common entry point is the FrontendAction.
 FrontendAction is an interface that allows execution of user specific actions as part of the compilation.
-To run tools over the AST clang provides the convenience interface ASTFrontendAction, which takes care of executing the action.
+To run tools over the AST lfort provides the convenience interface ASTFrontendAction, which takes care of executing the action.
 The only part left is to implement the CreateASTConsumer method that returns an ASTConsumer per translation